 Read about 5 Famous Trademark Infringement Cases

-Consumers are likely to be baffled if two more identical goods/services use the trademark of a similar nature.
-Media and entertainment Companies take advantage of it and design trademark resembling the famous brand to exploit its image.
+Consumers are likely to be baffled if two more identical goods/services use a trademark of a similar nature.
+Media and Entertainment Companies take advantage of it and design trademarks resembling the famous brand to exploit its image.
 It is known as initial interest confusion.
-This doctrine becomes relevant when it comes to movie titles as section 29 of the trademark act, 1999, mentions that a registered trademark is breached if deceptive similarity between two marks results in the likelihood of confusion concerning the source of the marks.
+This doctrine becomes relevant when it comes to movie titles as section 29 of the Trade Mark Act, 1999, mentions that a registered trademark is breached if the deceptive similarity between two marks results in the likelihood of confusion concerning the source of the marks.